fiolj/sparta/doc/Section_start.rst

 .. _start-steps-build-make:

-Steps to build a SPARTA executable using make:
+Steps to build a SPARTA executable using make
 ==============================================

 .. _start-step-0: